-Washington, DC, partner Jeff Lesk is as a nationally recognized finance attorney.
+Washington, DC, senior counsel Jeff Lesk is as a nationally recognized finance attorney.
 He works with investors, lenders, sponsors, developers and other private and public industry stakeholders to finance high-impact, socially oriented community developments.

 I’ve spent most of my career creating and implementing large-scale investment programs, primarily public-private partnerships.
 I advise financial institutions and other corporate investors in transactions that bring much-needed capital to privately developed affordable housing and other community developments—under the framework and support of publicly sponsored programs.
 I love the challenge of bridging seemingly impossible gaps between these worlds, working with and developing new financing tools and programs that meet the goals of sophisticated investors.